Skipping GOP debate, Trump speaks with Tucker Carlson

 Trump has also said he wouldn't sign the Republican National Committee's pledge to support the GOP nominee, one of several requirements for qualifying for the debate stage.
 Trump said "three or four" of the Republicans running are people he wouldn't support, although he declined to say who those candidates are.

 Recent polling suggests that, despite mounting legal trouble, Trump's lead is only growing.
-A CBS news/YouGov poll taken this month showed 62% of likely Republican primary voters would choose Trump if they voted today.
-Voters' second choice, Florida Gov. Ron DeSantis, doesn't come close, with 16%.
+A CBS News/YouGov poll taken this month showed 62% of likely Republican primary voters would choose Trump if they voted today.
+Voters' second choice, DeSantis, doesn't come close, with 16%.
 Everyone else in the field is in the single digits.

 for more features.